Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/GetPrimitive/documentation.md

 ### Note(s)

-* Other names for this node include: Delete, Isolate, and Choose.
+* Other names for this node include: GetPrimitive, Delete, Isolate, and Choose.

 ### Example(s)